Date of Award

 Through individual cases and statistical studies, this dissertation investigates the dynamical processes and statistical characteristics of gravity waves in the MLT region.
 The results are expected to provide more insight in both observational and modeling research on gravity waves.

 Scholarly Commons Citation

 Cao, Bing, "Dynamical Processes of Gravity Waves Propagation and Dissipation, and Statistical Characteristics of Their Momentum Flux in the Mesosphere and Lower Thermosphere" (2017).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 319.